• Contact

 Every issuing bank has different rules on how often you can apply for its cards and how often you can get a new bonus on a card you’ve had previously.
 The rules are changing, and the general trend is toward a tightening of the rules.
 The rules are sometimes written down and sometimes figured out by aggregating data points on FlyerTalk and Reddit, or good, old-fashioned experimentation.

-Bookmark this page if you haven’t already, and make sure you go over the rules for the appopriate issuing bank BEFORE applying for a new rewards card.
-Or request a Free Credit Card Consultation and I’ll lead you through the maze.
+Bookmark this page if you haven’t already, and make sure you go over the rules for the appropriate issuing bank BEFORE applying for a new rewards card.

 Just getting started in the world of points and miles?
 The Chase Sapphire Preferred is the best card for you to start with.